Pheebs/persify/README.md

 ## Persify

-Convert English digits to Persian digits in browser and node.js
+A JavaScript library to convert English digits and numbers to Persian (Farsi) digits.
+It works in browser and Node.js.

 [![Build Status][travis-image]][travis-url]